Classes

 Engine restrictions

-The engine can be freely selected for all LMH vehicles, but must fulfil the following conditions:
+The engine can be freely selected for all Hypercar vehicles, but must fulfil the following conditions:

-• The electric motor must not contribute more than 200 kW on the front axle
+• The power provided by the electric motor must not exceed 200 kW

 Car length: Maximum 5000 mm including rear wing